newchuyalong/libgdx-learning/jnigen.md

 Next, build targets are defined for each platform. `BuildTarget.newDefaultTarget` is used to provide reasonable defaults for each target.
 This build is meant to be built on Windows, so the Windows 32 bit default `compilerPrefix` of "i686-w64-mingw32-" (which is good for building on Linux) needs to be changed to "mingw32-".
 There are other fields on `BuildTarget` that can be customized, such as source files to include/exclude, header directories, C/C++ flags, linker flags, linked libraries, etc.

 Next, `AntScriptGenerator` is used to output the Ant build scripts.
-The `BuildConfig` specifies global build settings, such as the name of the native library ("example" here), input and output directories, etc.
+The `BuildConfig` specifies global build settings, such as the name of the native library ("my-native-lib" here), input and output directories, etc.

 Lastly, the Ant scripts are run to build the actual native libraries and pack them into a JAR.
 To run the main method from the example above, the JAR just needs to be on the classpath.